3mcd/javelin/docs-src/content/ecs/systems.md

 A query is a function that is executed with a world.
 This function returns an iterator that yields tuples of `(entity, Component[])` for entities that meet the selector's criteria.

-The order of the components in the results match the order of components types in the selector.
-That is, `query(Position, Player)` will yield tuples of components `(Position, Player)`, regardless of the order in which the components are stored.
+The order of the components in the results matches the order of components types in the selector.
+That is, `query(Position, Player)` will yield tuples of components `(Position, Player)`, regardless of how the components are stored in an archetype.

 ```typescript
 world.create([Player.create(), Position.create()])